 Like most compulsive controllers, I was always driven to succeed.
 I graduated from UCLA with honors in business administration and finished in the top 5 percent of my class at the UCLA School of Law.

 Financial success came early as well.
 Celebrities and other wealthy people entrusted me with large sums to invest on their behalf.
-By my midthirties I could afford to live in the exclusive Old Bel Air section of Los Angeles.
+By my mid-thirties I could afford to live in the exclusive Old Bel Air section of Los Angeles.

 But for all my achievements and success, I had no sense of inner peace and serenity.
 How could I?
-I was imprisoned by my fears, anger and anxieties—all bedfellows of controllers–and thus not open to the wonders all around me.
+I was imprisoned by my fears, anger and anxieties—all bedfellows of controllers–and thus not open to the beauty all around me.

-It is my wish and hope that you, too, can experience these blessings and it is my desire to be of assistance in that journey.
+Through losing control and practicing acceptance, I have found a different and more profound success—an internal, core sense of well-being.
+It is my hope and wish that you, too, can experience these blessings and it is my desire to be of assistance in that journey.